06 June 2019

 Sacha Guitry, who liked him a lot, asked him to play Jean-Jacques Rousseau in Si Versailles m'était conté/Royal Affairs in Versailles (1953), Louis Bonaparte in Napoléon (1954) and Molière in Si Paris nous était conté/If Paris Were Told to Us (1955).

-However, the new artistic wave, The Nouvelle Vague, and its competition of a new generation of actors made life harder for Gil.
-In the early 1960s, he played his last film parts, while he had a last performance in the TV series of Thierry la Fronde (1965).
+However, the new artistic wave, The Nouvelle Vague, and its competition with a new generation of actors made life harder for Gil.
+In the early 1960s, he played his last film parts.
+One of his final performances was in the TV series Thierry la Fronde (1965).

 Gilbert Gil